By Kaushik Sarkar

-This is what I went looking for inside the dark rainforests of Dehing Patkai.
+This is what I went looking for inside the dark rainforests of Dihing Patkai.

-Located in eastern Upper Assam, bordering the Patkai hills of Arunachal Pradesh, Dehing Patkai (locally pronounced 'Dihing' Patkai) is the last remaining lowland rainforest in India.
+Located in eastern Upper Assam, bordering the Patkai hills of Arunachal Pradesh, Dihing Patkai is the last remaining lowland rainforest in India.
 Spanning over 900 sq. km., the forest exists in patches, surrounded by a mixture of tea plantations, paddy fields and villages.
-Dehing Patkai is famous for supporting 19 species of carnivores, including seven species of cats.
+Dihing Patkai is famous for supporting 19 species of carnivores, including seven species of cats.
 What is less known about this landscape is its amazing owl diversity and abundance.

-The dense rainforests of Dehing-Patkai.
+The dense rainforests of Dihing Patkai.
 Photo by: Kaushik Sarkar.